barbarian

 1. (historical) A non-Greek or a non-Roman citizen.

-2. An uncivilized or uncultured person, originally compared to the hellenistic Greco-Roman civilisation; often associated with fighting or other such shows of strength.
+2. An uncivilized or uncultured person, originally compared to the hellenistic Greco-Roman civilisation; usually associated with senseless violence and self-harm or other such shows of brute force and lack of mental faculty.

 3. (derogatory) A person destitute of culture; a Philistine.